 The lupines, of course, are metaphor—metaphor that asks me to define what it is that beauty means to me.
 And ever obedient to the voices that inform my life through story and song, I begin calling out the pictures that can only begin to answer that question.
 I know, for one, that beauty is my sons who run stop signs and forget to text when they’re going to be late; it is Eva Cassidy singing Somewhere Over the Rainbow, and a friend who is ever present in my life to listen and to go to concerts where we lose ourselves on waves of soulful blues; it is an ex-girlfriend turned sweet, sweet friend, and a valley of wildflowers caught between ancient pinnacles and ridged contours; beauty is marriage equality and fair trade and it does not exist in anonymity, one of the ugliest lies I tell myself.

 But as far as images go, I’m quite certain my most recent and vivid picture of beauty comes from an evening a little over a year ago.
 I was out on a date of sorts though in a group setting with my date’s friends.
 We sat on the patio of a Mexican restaurant with a live band and the banter of playful conversation during which the woman I was with reached out across the table to take the hands of her friend in a gesture of loving friendship.
 It wasn’t quick, something the group might miss if attention was drawn elsewhere; their affection lingered in cupped hands for several minutes.
-A gay woman and a gay man, it was bold and tender and absent of any agenda.
-I had hoped, of course, that this woman would become my lover, but regardless… I vowed in that moment to make her my friend.
-I did and she is.
-And as is so often the case with the powerful images in my life, the image of those tender hands grew over the year and became the beauty I wish for still—beauty that is this young girl’s promise to her grandfather… the hands and eyes of humanity reaching across oceans and continents to migrants in Malaysia and elsewhere to say, You, too, are my friend.
+A gay woman and a gay man, it was bold and tender and absent any agenda, and the image of those tender hands grew over the year and became the beauty I wish for still—beauty that is this young girl’s promise to her grandfather… the hands and eyes of humanity reaching across oceans and continents to migrants in Malaysia and elsewhere to say, You, too, are my friend.